 An Educational Experience Unlike Any Other

-With three hours to prepare, teams of four students analyze and evaluate unpublished business cases using the skills, knowledge and experience they have acquired from their respective MBA curriculum.
-Students rely on their own abilities and limited use of Microsoft office software, with no access to the internet.
+With up to three hours of preparation time, teams of four students must analyze and evaluate unpublished business cases using the skills, knowledge and experience they have acquired from their respective MBA curriculum.
+Students rely on their own abilities and limited use of Microsoft Office software, with no access to the internet.
 The final product is a presentation in PowerPoint format whereby students’ demonstrate their ability to dig into a problem and develop a feasible solution.

-The students then present their detailed plan of action to a panel of senior business executives.
-More than 250 executives serve as judges, using their unique backgrounds, experience and perspectives to critically assess the participants’ presentations.
-Teams are judged on creativity, insight, substance and plausibility of implementation.
+The students must then present their detailed plan of action to a panel of judges.
+More than 300 business executives serve as judges, using their unique backgrounds, experiences and perspectives to critically assess the participants’ presentations.
+Teams are evaluated on creativity, insight, substance and plausibility of implementation.

-The winning team receives a cash prize of CAD 10,000.
-Previous winners include Nanyang Business School (Singapore), University of Technology (Sydney), Université de Laval, Porto School of Business, University of Calgary, University of South Carolina, HEC Montreal, and more.
+The winning team receives a cash prize of $10,000 CAD.
+Previous winners include Heinrich Heine University Düsseldorf (Germany), Nanyang Business School (Singapore), University of Technology Sydney (Australia), Université de Laval (Canada), Porto School of Business (Portugal), University of Calgary (Canada), University of South Carolina (USA), HEC Montreal (Canada), and more.